Things do not always work out. I'm working for a way out.

 *.log

 If files are already in repo, adding them to .gitignore file is not going to let git ignore them.
-To solve this, we use git rm --cached dir_dont_want_to_track to only remove it from the staging area(may have to use -r to recursively rm).
+To solve this, we use git rm --cached dir_dont_want_to_track

-use git status -s for simplified info.
+use git status -s

-M for modified; A for added.
+for modified; A

-use git diff --staged to compare files changed between the last committed and currently staged.
+to compare files changed between the last committed and currently staged.

-use git diff to compare files changed between the currently staged and working directory.
+to compare files changed between the currently staged and working directory.

 Set up: